mboboGO/DVBE/README.md

 ## Introduction

-This project is a pytorch implementation of [*Domain-Specific Embedding Network for Zero-Shot Recognition *], ACMMM 2019.
+This project is a pytorch implementation of.
 Code will be orgnized soon in recent days.

 ## Requirements